Complaints we receive about payments include claims that:

-Payments made on or before the due date should be visible in the provider’s systems within two business days of their being formally notified of the payment.
+Payments made on or before the due date should be visible in the provider’s systems 48 hours from the start of the next working day after being formally notified of the payment.

 Payments made on or before the due date should be applied to the consumer’s account within five business days, or before the next bill is generated, whichever comes first.
 Payments received after the due date should be applied within five business days.

 Consumers must be able to easily verify that payments have been made.

 For direct debits, consumers must be able to: